fe-lipe-c/Courses-and-Books/Algorithmic_Trading_Quantitative_Strategies/oc_auctions/README.md

 #### To Do

-- [ ] Prices path after opening auction
+- [X] Prices path after opening auction
 - [ ] Bid and ask through auction
-- [ ] For each negative or positive change between auctions, make a scatter plot of var_vol and var_price (first hour of the day)
+- [X] For each negative or positive change between auctions, make a scatter plot of var_vol and var_price (first hour of the day)
+- [ ] Average time of the auctions